FAQ – Hardware

 What platforms do you recommend if I want to add interpretation indoors and outdoors?

 All of our platforms will work in both indoor and outdoor locations.
-Platforms which require dispensing usually work best and are the easiest to manage operationally, in locations where access is controlled i.e. a specific entrance or entrances as well as exits which are staffed.
-For uncontrolled venues, we recommend our ‘fixed mounted’ Eco-Box and Solar Post line of products as well as our Tour-Mate App platform for smartphones.
+Platforms which require dispensing usually work best and are the easiest to manage operationally, in locations where access is controlled (i.e. a specific entrance or entrances as well as exits which are staffed).
+For uncontrolled venues, we recommend our ‘fixed mounted’ Eco- Line of products, as well as our Tour-Mate App platform for smartphones or the Touch+.
 Tour-Mate App platforms will only work where there is access to a cellular signal and/or the internet.

 What platform do you recommend for indoor use only?

-If audio only is your preferred route, our hand held SC550, Listening Wand system has proven itself in hundreds of venues.
+If audio only is your preferred route, our hand held SC600 Listening Wand system has proven itself in hundreds of venues.
 If in addition to audio, you wish to display text, visuals and/or video clips, our new TourMedia system will allow you to provide multi-media content to your visitors in a compact yet rugged platform.
-If you are looking specifically for a group guide system, then we recommend the TM-200 and TM-600 systems for reliability and ruggedness.
+If you are looking specifically for a group guide system, then we recommend the TM-600 system for reliability and ruggedness.
 To make sure that the platform or platforms that you select will help you fulfill your objectives, talk to a Tour-Mate Client Service representative.